chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Improvements

-- GET /subscription/id and /subscription/id/renders were migrated to use GUIDs

-Now all our endpoints use GUIDs for identifying entities
+- GET /subscription/id and /subscription/id/renders were migrated to use GUIDs.
+Now all our endpoints use GUIDs for identifying entities.

-- GET subscription/subscriptionId/users/userId has been deprecated to improve consistency in naming
+- GET subscription/subscriptionId/users/userId has been deprecated to improve consistency in naming.
 GET subscription**s**/subscriptionId/users/userId is the new endpoint.

 ## Aug 15, 2023 - GraFx Publisher